 Award honors memory of Arkansas farm broadcasting pioneer

-LITTLE ROCK — Heidi Sohl of Avilla (Saline County), a senior Creative Media Production major at Arkansas State University, is the 2017 recipient of Arkansas Farm Bureau’s Marvin Vines Memorial Scholarship.
-The award was announced at the College of Media and Communications Student Honors Reception April 11.
+Clayton Holderfield of Cabot (Lonoke County) is the 2019 recipient of Arkansas Farm Bureau’s Marvin Vines Memorial Scholarship.
+The award was announced at Arkansas State University’s Department of Media Student Honors Banquet in Jonesboro on April 4.

 Arkansas Farm Bureau is a nonprofit, private advocacy organization of more than 190,000 families throughout the state working to improve farm and rural life.

 For more information, contact: